Choose the correct forms, don’t have to, mustn’t, to complete the sentences below.

 - I must go to the doctor.
 (NOT I

 must to goto the doctor.)

 - He must come with us.
 (NOT He

 Must is an auxiliary verb.
 This means that it has a negative and an interrogative form.
 Do not use do/did in negatives and questions.

 have to/don’t have to

 The verb have in have to is not an auxiliary verb.
-We need do/don’t does/doesn’t, did/didn’t to make questions and negative sentences.
+Use do/don’t, does/doesn’t, did/didn’t in questions and negative sentences in present and past.